Re-Writing

 Ass.
 Prof. Dr. Judith Laister (Universität Graz, A)

-performativ, multimodal, translational: Variationen ästhetischer Feldforschung
+Performativ, multimodal, translational: Variationen ästhetischer Feldforschung

 (28. Juni 2024, 16:30)